TheTechTiger/IMAGEgallery/README.md

    git clone https://github.com/your-username/image-gallery.git
    ```

 2. Place your image files in the `imgs/` directory within the project.
-You can organize the images into subdirectories if desired.

 ## Usage